AndreasRascher/MethodChainingSamples/README.md

 Objects                 | Description
 ------------------------|------------------------
-Codeunit DocInfo        | Access to DocInfo functions Codeunit DocInfoImpl    | implementation layer multiple interfaces     | used to structure and chain methods
+Codeunit DocInfo        | Access to DocInfo functions Codeunit DocInfoImpl    | all interface implementations multiple interfaces     | used to structure and chain methods

 ## Overview Available Method Chains